flreuss/pythonmusic/docs/src/reference/scores.rst

    score = Score("MyScore", [part_a], ADAGIO)
    score.add_part(part_b)

 .. note:: All :obj:`parts <pythonmusic.music.Part>` contained in the score start playing at the same time.
-To offset the start time
+To offset the start of a part, change the start time of the part's phrases.
-    of a part, change the start time of the first phrase in the part.
+   See :meth:`shift_start_time() <pythonmusic.music.Part.shift_start_time>`.

 You can playback scores by creating a :obj:`Player <pythonmusic.play.Player>` and passing the score to its :meth:`play_score() <pythonmusic.play.Player.play_score>` method.